When Should You Clean Your Furnace Flame Sensor?

 Bad Flame Sensor

 If your flame sensor does not operate properly, your furnace might go off soon after being started.
 You might need to check what’s wrong with the flame sensor.
-Sometimes the problem is dirt, and wiping the dirt off the sensor restores the functioning of the sensor.
+Sometimes the problem is dirt, and wiping the dirt off the sensor restores its functioning of the sensor.

 However, if your sensor is intensely corroded, the porcelain covering is cracked, or the furnace increasingly keeps shutting off.
 Then, your flame sensor needs a replacement.
-The longer you put off heating maintenance in Pasadena, CA, the more money you will have to pay later for emergency heating repair services in Whittier, CA.
+The longer you put off Heating Repair in Whittier CA, the more money you will have to pay later for emergency heating repair services in Whittier, CA.

 Cleaning The Flame Sensor